saadpocalypse/compilerConstruction/Assignment 1/Assignment 1.md

 * Float values may be stored in identifiers.
 * Valid identifers start with a letter and can be followed by any combination of letters and/or numbers.
 * New line is considered the end of the line, no restrictions are to be applied for a semi-colon.

+## Programming Guidelines
+Your program must read the input file character by character and use the characters to fill up an input buffer.
+Two pointers should be used to keep track of each lexeme generated.
+Your major function should be a DFASimulator, which eaither accepts or rejects the lexemes as valid tokens.
+DFAs can be easily implemented using transition tables.
+Each valid token must be enlisted in a symbol table.
+The generated output file should contain all the tokens from the input code.